marcellmueller/react-flicker-scroll/README.md

 `onFlickerOn` and `onFlickerOff` props take a function that runs as the component scroll in and out of the center of the viewport.

+`stayActive` prop accepts a boolean value and will keep the active state regardless of scroll position when true.

 ```javascript
 import { FlickerScroll } from '../components';
 import styles from './Basic.module.css';